 P.S.
 You can apply a version of these steps to any drawer, cabinet, closet or room in your home.

-Closet Detox: What you must give up to be free
+Emotional Detox: What you must give up (from your wardrobe) to be free

 If you want to be free, give up clothes and other items …